open-webui/docs/docs/getting-started/index.md

   docker run -d -p 3000:8080 -e OLLAMA_BASE_URL=https://example.com -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
   ```

-- After installation, you can access Open WebUI at [http://localhost:3000](http://localhost:3000).
-Enjoy! 😄
+- After installation, you can use the following address to run Open WebUI on the browser of your local computer at [http://localhost:3000](http://localhost:3000).
+If you visualized it with success, please enjoy! 😄
+- In case you're getting error, please ensure you have `ollama` up and running on your local host too.
+To verify this, you can open a tab and type `http://127.0.0.1:11434/` and you'll see `Ollama is running`.

 #### Open WebUI: Server Connection Error